Celebrating The Beauty of Notre-Dame de Paris

 The storyline of the show involved a meeting between a French nurse and dying American soldier on the battlefield during World War I. He tells her that he regrets having never visited Notre-Dame but through magic, they are able to visit it together.
 This story was told with a light show illuminated on the facade of Notre Dame combined with dialogue (in French, of course), and music.

-Historic Notre-Dame Cathedral
+2. Historic Notre Dame Cathedral

 Notre-Dame de Paris (Our Lady of Paris) was built in the 12th century on Île de la Cité, and while Victor Hugo’s book, “The Hunchback of Notre-Dame” made it popular for the masses in 1831, it is particularly renowned for these facts: